 One day were driving past another squatter camp that had sprouted up along the N2 highway.
 I wondered aloud ‘Daddy, why do these people come here from the Eastern Cape to live in shacks along the highway.’
 My father’s response was swift and succinct and I have always remembered his words: ‘You don’t know what they have endured to come here, so do not judge a person before you have walked in their shoes or know their hardships.’

 One of the things that has helped my healing has been sharing my memories on this blog.
 Every family gathering or vacation with my parents had a story, and the food and the stories are inextricably bound together in my mind.

-For me, the healing comes from remembering my parents in my prayers, honoring their memories and re-telling their stories.
+For me, the healing and coping with my loss and grief comes from remembering my parents in my prayers, honoring their memories and re-telling their stories.

 Help me to provide you with more recipes, travel tips and experiences by sharing these posts with your family and friends, and please remember to like and comment if you enjoyed this post.

 Want more?
 To get new recipes and travel posts delivered straight to your inbox, subscribe to Tantalise My Taste Buds.